 Hey friend 🥰

-Please welcome the first guest on the SoT Podcast and listen to this truly insightful and inspiring conversation.
+Please welcome the first guest on the Science of Travel Blog and read this truly insightful and inspiring conversation.
 Shestin is a Hawai’i local.
 Shestin is kind, generous and cares about the well-being of the world and Hawai’i.
 Let’s listen to what he has to say.
 Shestin and I talked about:

 - The origin of American entitlement in regards to traveling